 Handling of Config Files

 To update a gentoo system the command emerge does the job.
-But it does not update the config files automatically to not destroy the customized settings.
-If it is the first time that a config file is put on the system an entry is added to /var/lib/portage/config that contains a checksum of the config file.
+But it just updates config files not edited by the user.
+It does not destroy customized settings.
+Manually edited files appear in /var/lib/portage/config and contain a checksum.
 Next time if a config file has to be put on the system and it does have an other checksum the characters ._cgg0000_ are put in front of the new config file and emerge tells you that updates are necessary or available.
-To see whats there on your system type find /etc -name ._cfg*.

-Inside the cascading profiles (see /usr/portage/profiles/base/make.defaults holds the two variables CONFIG_PROTECT that says that in /etc files shall not be overwritten except the ones defined by the variable CONFIG_PROTECT_MASK.
+Inside the cascading profiles (see /var/db/repos/gentoo/profiles/base/make.defaults holds the two variables CONFIG_PROTECT that says that in /etc files shall not be overwritten except the ones defined by the variable CONFIG_PROTECT_MASK.

 To resolve different versions of those config files some programs are available: